Home Compare ILMN vs MRO.L

 Illumina vs Melrose Industries: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Illumina carrying a narrow edge on profitability.
-Melrose Industries still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
+Illumina holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Melrose Industries still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 On the market side, Illumina is in better shape — its trend is intact while Melrose Industries's trend has broken down.
 That puts structure and market broadly in agreement — Illumina's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ILMN: Russell 1000, MRO.L: STOXX 600).